fhoces/fhoces.github.io/about/index.md

 comments: false
 ---

 I am a PhD candidate of Policy Analysis at the Pardee RAND Graduate School.
-At RAND  Before RAND, I split my time studying economics and working in public policy (and some teaching).
-I have two masters in economics (Universidad de Chile 2006 & University of Pennsylvania 2010)
+My work is about increasing the transparency and reproducibility of policy analysis, as a way to strengthen the connection between policy and evidence.
+Before RAND, I study economics and worked in public policy doing impact evaluations and economic analysis of various social policies.

 Publications
 ============